Horsiq/images/README.md

 I have therefore decided to choose UNSDG number 13 Climate Action.

 The next step is to determine your circle of influence through the conclusions from __1.
-Circle of Influence.
+Circle of Influence_.

 What are your “be’s”?
 How do you tackle Climate Action “inside-out”?
 What kind of “control” do you have?
 And what commitments you I make to yourself?